-People read this and think "Oh!
+Some people read this and think "Oh!
 That must be talking about the Euphrates River that's in the Middle East.
-Therefore that must be where the Garden of Eden was located!"
-That seems very clever, until you realize that there was a worldwide Flood that destroyed the entire world.
-The whole purpose of the Flood was to wipe everything out, and that's exactly what it did.
-It had a devastating effect, to the point where it even altered continents.
-After the flood waters subsided the world was a radically different place.
-The topography of the planet had been altered forever.
+So that's where the Garden of Eden was located!"
+This seems very clever until you realize that there was a worldwide Flood that destroyed the entire world.
+The whole purpose of the Flood was to destroy everything, and that's exactly what it did.
+It was so devastating that it even altered continents.
+After the flood waters subsided the world was radically different.
+The topography of the planet had been changed forever.

-The modern Euphrates River is not the same Euphrates River that was mentioned in Genesis 2.
-It is not one of four rivers that all come from the same source; that tributary system was destroyed by the Flood.
+The modern Euphrates River isn't the same one that's mentioned in Genesis 2.
+It's not one of four rivers that all come from the same source!
+That tributary system was destroyed by the Flood.
 After Noah and his family left the Ark and began repopulating the world they named a new river after a river that had existed before the Flood.
-It is just like how the American city of New York is named after the old English city of York.
+It's just like how the American city of New York is named after the old English city of York.

-It is impossible to know where the old land of Eden used to be because it was completely destroyed in the Flood.
-It could have been anywhere on the globe - including in areas that are now covered by oceans.
-There is no compelling reason to think that it was in the part of the world that is now the Middle East.
+It's impossible to know where the old land of Eden was located because it was completely destroyed in the Flood.
+It could have been anywhere on the globe - including in an area that's now covered by oceans.
+There's no compelling reason to think it was located in the part of the world that's now the Middle East.